 The instructor trainer to student ratio is kept to 1:8 to ensure smaller class sizes and more focus on the students.

 The first aid and CPR/AED instructor course progression is as follows:

-- Instructor Candidates will compete an online and face to face course entitled “Fundamentals of Instruction”.
-The online content takes approximately 8 hours to complete, followed by two days of face to face instruction.
+- Instructor Candidates will then compete an online and face to face course entitled “Fundamentals of Instruction”.
+The online content takes approximately 8 hours to complete, followed by two full days of face to face instruction.

 - Finally, the Instructor Candidate will complete a Teaching Experience process (formally called a co-teach), where they will put their new found skills to practice while being mentored by an experienced instructor.
-The candidate has up to six months post course to complete the Teaching Experience.
+The candidate has up to twelve months post course to complete the Teaching Experience.